Law Library Borrowing Privileges

 Because of space limitations, the library cannot provide carrels or offices for visiting Scholars.
 Any books left in library carrels or on library tables will be reshelved.

-Law School Visiting Scholars are eligible for Lexis and Westlaw passwords during their stay at Boalt.
+Law School Visiting Scholars are eligible for Lexis, Westlaw and Bloomberg Law passwords during their stay at Boalt.
 Visiting Scholars from other UCB departments are not eligible for passwords from the Law School.
-Please contact either Lauren Webb (Director of Visiting Scholars Program and Administrator of the ICLC, exchange program) or Rosann Greenspan (Executive Director, Center for the Study of Law and Society), who will submit a request for Lexis and Westlaw passwords.
-As Lexis and Westlaw are Internet-based systems they can be accessed from any computer with a web browser.
+Please contact either Lauren Webb (Director of Visiting Scholars Program and Administrator of the ICLC, exchange program) or Rosann Greenspan (Executive Director, Center for the Study of Law and Society), who will submit a request for passwords.
+As Lexis, Westlaw and Bloomberg Law are Internet-based systems they can be accessed from any computer with a web browser.

 Computer Labs / Public Computers / Printing